yarian/layer-websdk/README.md

 ### Persisting Messages

-Even if this is a trusted device, if your Messages contain credit card numbers, illicit liasons, etc... you may want to Never store this data in the browser.
-Storing Messages allows the client to display messages within Conversations without waiting for any server connection.
+Even if this is a trusted device, if your Messages contain credit card numbers, illicit liasons, etc... it may be best not to store this data in the browser.
+Storing Messages allows the client to display messages within Conversations without waiting for any server connection, which has many advantages in performance and ability to operate without a connection.

 ### Persisting Conversations

 While this is generally safer than storing Messages,

-1. If your metadata contains sensitive information, you should consider whether it should be stored
+1. If your Conversation's `metadata` property contains sensitive information, you should consider whether it should be stored
 2. Apps where user ids in Conversations are easily mapped to real users would potentially expose who a person is talking to.

 Storing these allows a user to quickly see their Conversation list even without a connection.
+That Conversation list is the starting point for many applications, and any performance improvement in rendering that list is preferred.

 ### Identities

 Identities are used to help render information about people in Conversations or who you may want to start a Conversation with.
-Storing identities allows this data to be quickly available and easily kept in sync, allowing for quicker start time.
+Storing identities allows this data to be quickly available and easily kept in sync.
 You control what goes in the Identity from your servers via [Platform API](https://developer.layer.com/docs/platform/users#managing-identity).
-If your writing phone numbers, email addresses, or other information that may be sensitive, consider whether these benefits are appropriate.
+If your writing phone numbers, email addresses, or other information that may be sensitive, consider whether this data is a potential security flaw even when `isTrustedDevice` has been set to `true`.

 ### Server Requests